 There will always be negative reactions, that's part of the nature of change.
-Try to see this as an opportunity to understand the drivers behind them and how they can be addressed.
+Try to see this as an opportunity to understand the drivers behind them and how

 Understanding group and community lifestyles and their needs is the first step in order to find ways to reach them and engage with them.